abocchieri/abocchieri.github.io/index.md

 subtitle:
 ---

-I am Andrea, a Ph.D.
-Candidate at ["Sapienza" University of Rome](https://www.uniroma1.it/) where I work under the supervision of Prof. Enzo Pascale, the Ariel Mission Scientist.
+I am Andrea, a young researcher in the exoplanet field currently in the final of a three-year postgraduate program.
+I work at ["Sapienza" University of Rome](https://www.uniroma1.it/) under the supervision of Prof. Enzo Pascale, the Ariel Mission Scientist.

-In the same University, I got a bachelor degree in Physics in 2018, and in 2020 I graduated with a master degree in Astronomy and Astrophysics (summa cum laude).
+My specific subfield is the characterization of exoplanet atmospheres with Ariel.
+I have experience with atmospheric retrievals, end-to-end instrument simulators, calibration, detrending and performance studies of the Ariel mission.